More Tickets, More Revenue, Fewer Crashes

 (via Marginal Revolution)

 This entry was posted on Friday, January 9th, 2009 at 1:10 pm and is filed under Traffic Enforcement, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.